dchumpy/jekyll-stapp-pizza-01/about.markdown

 permalink: /about/
 ---

+My family has enjoyed pineapple pizza for 10 years, and we've been cooking it for even longer.

 Our mission is to deliver the best pineapple pizza you've ever tasted.

 Not sure if you like pineapple on pizza?
 Dont worry.